elastos/Elastos.ELA/docs/restful_apis.md

     }
     ```

-* `/api/v1/block/height` : Get the total height of the node block
+* `/api/v1/block/height` : Returns the block height of the node

    Example: